pineconedata/pineconedata.github.io/_posts/2024-07-29-basketball-visualizations.md

 From this table, we can see that the player who made the most field goals in the season was Caitlin Clark.
-She scored 50+ additional field goals than Elizabeth Kitley, the player with the second highest number of field goals made.
+She scored 50+ additional field goals than Elizabeth Kitley, the player with the second-highest number of field goals made.

 ## Scatterplot of Minutes Played vs Points
-Next, let's create a scatterplot to explored the relationship between the total minutes played and the total points scored by the player.
+Next, let's create a scatterplot to explore the relationship between the total minutes played and the total points scored by the player.
 As a reminder, the minutes played measures the time on the game clock that the player was one of the five teammates on the court.
 This does not include time on the bench or when the game clock is stopped (such as for free throws or halftime).

 ```python